 Is it safe to trek the Annapurna Circuit?

-Can I use my phone or access the internet while on the Annapurna Circuit trek?
+Can I use my phone on the Annapurna Circuit trek?

-It is possible to use your phone or access the internet while on the Annapurna Circuit trek, but signal strength and availability can be limited in certain areas.
+Yes, you can use your phone on the Annapurna Circuit trek, but signal strength and internet availability can be limited in some areas.

 What is the best time of year to do the Annapurna Circuit trek?

-Can I bring my own camping gear on the Annapurna Circuit trek?
+Can I bring my camping gear on the Annapurna Circuit trek?

-It is possible to bring your own camping gear on the Annapurna Circuit trek, but it can be more convenient to rent gear in Kathmandu or hire a porter to carry it for you.
+It is possible to bring your camping gear on the Annapurna Circuit trek, but it can be more convenient to hire a porter to carry it for you.